newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

 ---
-displayname: verify-license-massage-therapy
 notesMd: >-
+  01/22/2024: Leave as one CTA.

+  ===

   06/28/23: This task needs two CTA links: 1) "Apply for My License" and 2) "Verify My Staff Are Licensed."
 The CTA button needs to accommodate both.

   CTA 1: "Apply for My License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)